vnmakarov/mum-hash/README.md

+# Update (May 12, 2019)
+* Mum-hash **version 3** has been released
+* Version 3 has **faster hashing for small and long keys**
+  * Version 3 is default.
+To switch on version 1 or version 2, please define macro MUM_V1 or MUM_V2 before inclusion of mum.h
+* Version 3 has **higher quality hashing** comparing to version 2
+  * Although version 2 passed all the tests of appleby-smhasher, it did not pass strict Avalanche tests of demerphq-smhasher
+  * Version 3 fixed this problem and now version 3 (as version 1) passes all tests of demerphq-smhasher
+* Although I have a high quality x86_64 vectorized mum-hash implementation (using pmuludq256/pshufd256/pxo256) which achieves Meow hash speed on very long keys I decided not to add this implementation to version 3 as it complicates the code, makes code slower on targets not having analogous vector instructions, and as the speed of hashing long keys is rarely used for hash tables

 # Update (Apr 1, 2019)
 * Meow hash is updated to version 0.4
 * Benchmark results for x86-64 were updated